NeoGeographyToolkit/StereoPipeline/docs/introduction.rst

 this link should always point to the `latest
 DOI <https://doi.org/10.5281/zenodo.598174>`__ for ASP.

 If you publish a paper using ASP, please let us know.
-We’ll cite your work in this document, in :numref:`papersusingasp`.
+We'll cite your work in this document, in :numref:`papersusingasp`.